jgalang21/DrinkSafeApp/README.md

 # DISCLAIMER
 This app only gives an estimate of when a person is sober enough to drive, it may not be fully accurate for everyone.
-Credit to this site for giving us our calculations: https://www.teamdui.com/bac-widmarks-formula/
+Credit to this site for helping us with our calculations: https://www.teamdui.com/bac-widmarks-formula/